ofdryads/miniageOS/README.md

 # miniageOS (mini-LineageOS)

-Create a stripped-down "dumbphone" version of LineageOS for your Android phone without giving up the camera quality and touchscreen of a smartphone dumbphone (noun): A phone that is actually just a phone and only does what you need it to do for day-to-day life.
+Create a stripped-down "dumbphone" version of LineageOS for your Android phone without giving up the camera quality and touchscreen of a smartphone.
+> dumbphone *(noun)*: A phone that is actually just a phone and only does what you need it to do for day-to-day life.

 ## What is this project?
 Scripts, and resources used by those scripts to do what it does (see "What it does")